cherrynoize/tlock/README.md

     ];

 This will blur all backgrounds on translucent ARGB windows, expect for those in the exclude rule.
-This effect might improve readability and also appearance according to one's preference, but will generally have a minor impact on most windows since they tend to render with high opacity values. *tlock* can be set to be fully
+This might improve readability and also appearance according to one's preference, but will generally have a minor impact on most windows since they tend to render with high opacity values. *tlock* can be set to be fully